AuFeld/AuFeld/README.md

 # I'm Chase Goldfeld, a Data Scientist.

-Now I am learning everything about **mobile data**.

-I love big data and I love Python.
+I love big data and I can not lie.

 ### Talking about Personal Stuff: